pointtonull/knitting/README.md

     - adjust brightness and contrast before comparation
     - adjusted values for brightness and contrast are used as part of fitness output
+- Some non-linear adjustdment may give the fitting some flexibility, basic tone-mapping to allow better local contrast could come handy

 ## Knitter function